epfl-lasa/icra19-lfd-tutorial-exercises/exercise4_force/README.md

           makeAMove: (Boolean) Generate a movie of the simulation.
 Default = false.
           loadSavedSurfaceModel: (Boolean) Load the surface model previously saved.
                                  Default = false.

-Nadia Comments:
-- Current code is not stand-alone.
-Depends on svm_regressor function from ML_toolbox [Can be added]
-- Current code will only work for MATLAB version 2017a upwards, due to the vecnorm() function, I have a fix for this in my lags code
-- gpml folder not necessary [Removed]
-- Some of the functions for the GUI depend on Image Processing Toolbox, this might be a problem for people who don't have that toolbox installed